Irish Health Care covers vasectomy.

 Great news.
-Aviva HC will pay 350 Euros towards the cost of a vasectomy for Aviva members with level 2 or above cover.
+Irish Health will pay 350 Euros towards the cost of a vasectomy for members with level 2 or above cover.

 Dr John O’Keeffe wins prestigious prize